hggq/paozhu/README_EN.md

 ✅ 1. support json decode encode, not use thirdparty, support json standard
 ✅ 2.
 Support multiple domain name websites
 ✅ 3.
 Support multiple domain name ssl server
 ✅ 4.
-Support http1.1 and http2 protocols
+Support http/1.1 and http/2 protocols
 ✅ 5.
-Support websocket server
+Support WebSocket server
 ✅ 6.
 The framework comes with websocket push, which supports regular push to websocket client
 ✅ 7.
 Support synchronization of httpclient get post
 ✅ 8.
 The framework comes with an ORM.
 It uses the link pool method and currently supports MySQL